 - Candidates declare their candidacy for admission into Teacher Education through SLL (ordinarily this occurs in the second year after having completed ED 260L) - A completed NDBCI or ESPB background check or a valid substitute teaching license - A cumulative GPA of 2.50 or higher (or recalculated GPA based on one of the two recalculation methods -- please talk to your advisor or to the TAFP Office about these methods if you are unsure) - A major GPA of 2.5 or higher - Satisfactory completion of ED 260L - Basic skill competency in reading, writing, and math.
-Here are the ways to demonstrate these competencies: - Reading: Grade of "A" or "B" in Engl 110, or any English literature course; OR ACT Reading score of 20; OR PRAXIS I CASE test score in reading of 156; OR SAT score of 540 - Writing: Grade of "A" or "B" in Engl 120; OR ACT ELA score of 20; OR ACT Writing score of 6.5; OR PRAXIS I CASE test score in writing of 160; OR SAT score of 5 or more.
+Here are the ways to demonstrate these competencies:

-- Math: Grade of "A" or "B" in Math 103, 104, 107, 165, 210, 277, 377, 378; ACT math score of 21; PRAXIS I CASE test score in math of 150; SAT score of 530 - o Or submit an admission application based on a disability waiver - Advisors recommend candidate admission to TEAC following a review of all requirements for admission in the application - The TEU administrative assistant will provisionally admit teacher candidates who meet all criteria for admission and that status is then ratified to full admission at a meeting of TEAC.
+- Reading: Grade of "A" or "B" in Engl 110, or any English literature course; OR ACT Reading score of 20; OR PRAXIS I CASE test score in reading of 156; OR SAT score of 540 - Writing: Grade of "A" or "B" in Engl 120; OR ACT ELA score of 20; OR ACT Writing score of 6.5; OR PRAXIS I CASE test score in writing of 160; OR SAT score of 5 or more. - Math: Grade of "A" or "B" in a College Level Math course (Like Math 103, 104, 107, 165, 210, 277, 377, 378 or other Approved College Math course); ACT math score of 21; PRAXIS I CASE test score in math of 150; SAT score of 530 - o Or submit an admission application based on a disability waiver - Advisors recommend candidate admission to TEAC following a review of all requirements for admission in the application - The TLP administrative assistant will provisionally admit teacher candidates who meet all criteria for admission and that status is then ratified to full admission at a meeting of TEAC.
 TEAC will grant or deny admittance to Teacher Education at each meeting throughout the year on a rolling basis.
-After admittance to Teacher Education, the candidate may register for restricted education courses provided all other prerequisites are met. - If a student does not meet the 2.50 cumulative GPA for admission, they may: - 1.
-Be admitted to teacher education if they have earned a 3.0 GPA on the previous 45 semester hours of course work.
-The student must write a letter of appeal to TEAC to use this policy. - 2.
-Calculate the cumulative GPA using only those courses which lead to the B.S.Ed. (general education, professional education sequence, major courses); the resulting GPA must be 2.75.
-The student must provide a list of courses to TEAC that were used to calculate the GPA in this manner within the admission application - If a student needs to take a course which requires admission, but has yet to gain admission to teacher education, they must appeal to TEAC.
+After admittance to Teacher Education, the candidate may register for restricted education courses provided all other prerequisites are met. - If a student does not meet the 2.50 cumulative GPA for admission, they may: - Be admitted to teacher education if they have earned a 3.0 GPA on the previous 45 semester hours of course work.
+The student must write a letter of appeal to TEAC to use this policy. - Calculate the cumulative GPA using only those courses which lead to the B.S.Ed. (general education, professional education sequence, major courses); the resulting GPA must be 2.50.
+The advisor must provide a list of courses and grades that were used to calculate the GPA in this manner within the admission application in SLL. - If a student needs to take a course which requires admission, but has yet to gain admission to teacher education, they must appeal to TEAC.
 That process involves completing a form asking for permission to take the restricted course by name, the reason(s) why he/she is not admitted, and a specific plan to address areas in which the applicant is not yet ready for admission.
 The student's advisor may also write a letter of support to TEAC.
-Alternative access candidates (degree seeking and licensure only) will be given approval to take restricted courses by TEAC, but only degree seeking students need to be fully admitted prior to graduation.
+Alternative access candidates (degree seeking and licensure only) will be given approval to take restricted courses by TEAC, but only degree seeking students need to be fully admitted prior to student teaching.
+Teacher candidates who are on warning for a low cumulative GPA are not eligible to request special permission to enroll in restricted courses.
+(TEAC 4/18/2025)